We are committed to community organizing, civic engagement, and civic education to

 In 2017, Evans published his first book Stolen Identity, that explores how African American males who become victims of the school to prison pipeline even when they have not committed a crime, are faced with a continued stigma that leads to recidivism for rightfully and wrongfully convicted felons.
 The book also explores how such a stigma leads to an overall deterioration of human dignity due current laws that foster a continuation of societal punishment beyond conviction.

-When Mr. Evans is not engaged in community activism in the fight against criminal and social injustices, he is conducting research for his pending books and studying as he is currently completing his Bachelor’s of Arts degree in Political Science, minoring in Criminal Justice.
+When Mr. Evans is not engaged in community activism in the fight against criminal and social injustices, he is conducting research for his pending books and studying as he is currently completing his Bachelor’s of Arts degree in Political Science.